pdjingle/ResturGener/README.md

 <!-- ## To-Do 3/20/21 (in order of importance) -->
 <!-- * get local storage to work for favorites
-* add modal for errors, and delete alerts.
+* add modal for errors
+    * get the X close to work
 * make presentation
 * make readMe
     * type intro